Poovithavelu/city-weather-and-news-dashboard-20876/weather_news_frontend/README.md

 - TailwindCSS is configured via `tailwind.config.js` and `postcss.config.js`.
 - The UI follows a modern, card-based layout with a light theme per the project style guide.
+- If you see a Node version error on start, upgrade Node to the required version and retry.